The breakdown of weak null singularities inside black holes: Introduction

 \begin{rmk} $\mathcal{S}$ is the only boundary component including ``first singularities'', see section \ref{firstsing} for a discussion. \end{rmk}

-In the Penrose diagram, every point represents a sphere.
+In the Penrose diagram, every point in $M$ represents a sphere.
 At each sphere, one can define the outgoing null derivative of the area-radius function $r$.
-We define the regular region, denoted $\R$ as the set of points for which the outgoing null derivative of $r$ is strictly positive, the trapped region, denoted $\T$ as the set of points for which the outgoing null derivative of $r$ is strictly negative and the apparent horizon, denoted $\A$ as the set of points for which the outgoing null derivative of $r$ is zero.
-As can be seen from Figure \ref{Fig5}, the a priori structure of the trapped region can be extremely complex, with few obvious properties, if we just use the dominant energy condition as in \cite{Kommemi}.
-Making any precise statement on its topology, causal character or endpoints requires a precise understanding of various physical values, together with quantitative estimates.
+We define the regular region, denoted $\R$ as the set of points for which the outgoing null derivative of $r$ is strictly positive, the trapped region, denoted $\T$ as the set of points for which the outgoing null derivative of $r$ is strictly negative and the apparent horizon, denoted $\A$ as the set of points for which the outgoing null derivative of $r$ is zero\footnote{The definitions of $\R$, $\T$, and $\A$ rely on a sign, and thus is independent of the null vectors normalization, see Section~\ref{geometricframework}.}.

-The particularity of charged matter models like the Einstein--Maxwell--Klein--Gordon system is to admit a regular center.
+An important feature of charged matter models like the Einstein--Maxwell--Klein--Gordon system is that they permit spacetimes with a regular center $\Gamma\subset \{r=0\}$ [corresponding to constant-time slices with one asymptotically flat end].
 Indeed, in spherical symmetry, the Maxwell field can be written in terms of a scalar function $Q$ defined on $\mathcal{Q}^+$ as: in any double null coordinate system $(u,v)$ on $\mathcal{Q}^+$, where we defined the null lapse to be $\Omega^2 =-2 g(\partial_u,\partial_v)$.

 In the case $q_0=0$, the right-hand-side of \eqref{4.1} vanishes and this implies that $Q \equiv e$ is a constant function.
 If $e \neq 0$ then $F_{\mu \nu}$ diverges at the centre $\Gamma=\{r=0\}$: thus, no one-ended smooth solution is possible in the uncharged matter case, e.g. in the Dafermos model.
 In the setting of charged matter, $Q$ is no longer a constant function and one-ended regular solutions are available, providing we impose boundary conditions at the center $\Gamma$, detailed in section \ref{geometricframework}.